top of page

 Lisabiophoto.jpg

 Dr. Lisa Torgersen has been Crooked River Counseling’s Medical Director since Feb 2021.
 Dr. Lisa Torgersen MD is a board-certified, full-spectrum Family Medicine physician.
 She also holds additional board certification in Addiction Medicine.
 She is originally from Massachusetts and attended Simmons College in Boston, MA to study biochemistry.
 She earned her medical degree at Ross University in 2013.
 She went on to residency training at Central Maine Medical Center in Lewiston and Rumford, ME to specialize in Family Medicine.
 She treats patients of all ages and stages in life and especially loves working with rural populations.
-She has been part of the Crooked River Counseling team for almost 5 years and truly loves the team-based approach to treating substance use disorders.
-She believes every patient deserves an unbiased and evidence-based treatment plan.
-When she is not reading about psychopharmacology or watching gory horror movies, she can be found on a ski slope going very slowly or out in the field with her horses.

 anne headshot.jpg